 When you make virtual desktops in Windows 10 right now, they get rather unhelpful, numbered names: Desktop 1, Desktop 2, etc.

-Version 20H1 should introduce the option to create custom names for each virtual desktop.
+The Windows 10 May 2020 Update should introduce the option to create custom names for each virtual desktop.
 So, if you use virtual desktops to separate work and play or various projects, you can make sure each is clearly labeled for which project each is dedicated to.